 Historically, pestilence and disease have always killed the poorest.
 The Black Death actually increased the standard of living of the peasants.
 It killed so many that the survivors could ask for and obtain better terms.

-It's simple, the poor often have worse overall health conditions.
-When they are subjected to a new disease, they get sick and sometimes die more easily.
-The irony is that we tend to identify disease as the cause, not society.
+It's simple, poor people often have worse overall health.
+When subjected to a new disease, they become ill and sometimes die more easily.
+The irony of fate is that we tend to identify the disease as the cause, and not society.

-In the US there is a wide debate as to whether Covid-19 would affect some groups, such as people of color, more.
+In the US there is widespread debate about whether Covid-19 would affect some groups more, such as people of color.
 But it's true?
 The epicenter of the disease was Europe until two weeks ago.
 And Europe was much worse than China.

 Would anyone have ever imagined looking at a graph (based on the data we have, perhaps revisable) and seeing Iran doing exponentially better than the US?